siraat-ai/pipeline-of-thought/README.md

-# Create a motivational README.md file for the repository
-from textwrap import dedent
-import pypandoc

-content = dedent("""
 # 🚀 Pipeline of Thought

 Welcome to **Pipeline of Thought** — a structured journey into critical thinking through a Google Data Engineering mindset.